zlockewtg/RLinf/docs/source-en/rst_source/examples/libero.rst

    bash examples/embodiment/run_embodiment.sh CHOSEN_CONFIG

-For example, to train the OpenVLA model using the PPO algorithm in the ManiSkill3 environment, run:
+For example, to train the OpenVLA-OFT model using the GRPO algorithm in the LIBERO environment, run:

 .. code-block:: bash

-   bash examples/embodiment/run_embodiment.sh libero_10_ppo_openvlaoft
+   bash examples/embodiment/run_embodiment.sh libero_10_grpo_openvlaoft

 Visualization and Results